Skip to main content

 On uphill runways

 Most airports have at least slightly sloped runways.
-Some — Madeira, Toncontín, Lukla, San Diego runway 27, plenty of others — have noticeable gradients.
+Some (Madeira, Toncontín, Lukla, San Diego runway 27, and plenty of others) have noticeable gradients.
 On an uphill landing, your aircraft is pitched up to match the rising runway.
 Your altitude above sea level may not be decreasing during the flare even though your gear is closing on the asphalt at -150 fpm.
-Trackers that read vertical speed (in any of its forms) can report a positive number on uphill landings — sometimes labelling it “the simulator says you climbed onto the runway”.
+Trackers that read vertical speed (in any of its forms) can report a positive number on uphill landings, sometimes labelling it “the simulator says you climbed onto the runway”.
 You didn’t climb.
 The runway rose to meet you.
 Stratos measures gear-to-ground distance, not altitude.
 Your gear is closing on the runway surface regardless of what the runway’s altitude is doing, so Stratos reports the rate the wheels physically experienced, on flat and sloped runways alike.
 This is one of the primary reasons our numbers can differ from other trackers, and it’s the case where the gear-distance method most cleanly matches physical reality.

 For VA administrators and staff